Boys' High School Soccer

 This camp will focus on the technical and tactical aspects of the game.
 Campers will have the opportunity to be in a competitive environment amongst their peers.
 Camp will focus on drills, small-sided games and 11v11.

-Resident campers need to bring: towels, extra-long twin-sized sheets (or sleeping bag), pillow, alarm clock, toiletries, etc. In addition, campers need to have appropriate dress for activities: t-shirt, shorts, socks, and shoes.
+Campers need to bring: FANS (highly recommeneded), towels, extra long twin-sized sheets (or sleeping bag), pillow, alarm clock, toiletries, etc. In addition, campers need to have appropriate dress for activities: t-shirt, shorts, socks, shoes, shinguards, and a ball.

 *schedule subject to change

 Tony Guinn has compiled a 36-16-8 record in his first three seasons at UWWhitewater.
 In 2014 the Men's Soccer program finished with a record of 14-5-4 and qualified for the NCAA Men's Soccer finals, reaching the second round.
 Guinn was named WIAC Coach of the Year.

 Josh Rohde, Head Goal Keeper Coach

 Josh Rohde former player and standout for the UW-Whitewater Warhawks and team captain for the 2014 squad.
 Rohde started 17 matches and finished 11-3-3 with a league-best 6.2 shutouts.
 He also finished among WIAC leaders in goals against average (0.95), save percentage (.815), saves (66) and saves per match (3.47).
 Rohde garnered all conference WIAC.
 Rohde was also named 2014 NSCAA all region.
 Rohde is a native of Waukesha graduating from Waukesha West High School.
 Rohde is a recent graduate from UW-Whitewater with a degree in business management and current goalkeeper for Croatian Majors.